robj411/p2_drivers/README.md

 <!-- M^{\text{WW}}_{j,j}(x) = \hat{x}_j^2M^{\text{WW}}_{j,j}(\textbf{1}), \quad \hat{x}_j=\max(x_{j}-q_j,0) -->
 <!-- ``` -->

-## 3.5 Social distancing
+## 3.5 Uncosted transmission reductions

-We parametrise the effects of ‘social distancing’ in the model using Google’s mobility data (Figure <a href="#fig:smoothmobility">3.10</a>).
+We parametrise the effects of ‘uncosted transmission reductions’ in the model using Google’s mobility data (Figure
-These changes in mobility were consequences of both government mandates and individual’s choices.
-As we cannot separate the two, we consider a range of possibilities, based on the range of mobility changes observed for a given level of stringency (Figure
-<a href="#fig:mobilitydrop">3.11</a>).
-In our model, the mandated
-economic configuration leads to a change in contacts.
+<a href="#fig:smoothmobility">3.10</a>).
+These changes in mobility were
+consequences of both government mandates and individual’s choices.
+As we cannot separate the two, we consider a range of possibilities, based on the range of mobility changes observed for a given level of stringency (Figure <a href="#fig:mobilitydrop">3.11</a>).
+In our model, the mandated economic configuration leads to a change in contacts.
 We associate the reduction in contacts, which translates as a relative reduction in transmission, with the reduction in mobility.

 <div class="figure">